Efstathia-Soufleri/Efstathia-Soufleri.github.io/_pages/home.md

 ### Welcome!

-I am Efstathia, a Postdoctoral Researcher at Archimedes - Athena Research Center.
-Prior to that, I obtained my Ph.D. from Purdue Univeristy’s Neuro(nano) Research Laboratory advised by Prof. Kaushik Roy.
+I am Efstathia Soufleri, a Postdoctoral Researcher at the Archimedes Unit of the Athena Research Center.
+Before that, I earned my Ph.D. in Electrical and Computer Engineering at Purdue University’s Neuro(nano) Research Laboratory, advised by Prof. Kaushik Roy.

 <!-- <div class="container">
 <div class="row">